mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

              account_manager.get_score(username='joe123'))
 ```

 To some, the above code is horrifying.
-The first six lines of the functions are an exact copy from the previous test.
+The first six lines are an exact copy from the previous test.

 Good developers are strict adherents to the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself): don't repeat yourself.
 The tests I'm writing violate DRY, so how can I claim that they're good tests?
 Worse, I'm arguing that my DRY-violating tests are **better** than tests that have been refactored to eliminate repeated code.